Skip to main content

 »Auto-apply for run triggers

-Run triggers let users connect two workspaces in Terraform Cloud to automatically queue runs when the parent workspace is successfully applied.
+Run triggers let users connect two workspaces in HCP Terraform to automatically queue runs when the parent workspace is successfully applied.
 This is commonly used in multi-tier infrastructure deployments where resources are split between multiple workspaces, or with shared infrastructure like networking or databases.
 In the past, runs initiated by a run trigger did not auto-apply.
 Instead, users had to manually confirm the pending run in each workspace individually.

 The new “auto-apply run triggers” option in the workspace settings allows workspace admins to choose whether to auto-approve runs initiated by a run trigger.
 This setting is independent from the workspace auto-apply setting, providing more flexibility in defining workspace behavior.
 It provides an automated way to chain applies across workspaces to simplify operations without human intervention.